 Your checking account is likely to be the hub of your financial life, so it can be wise to check it at least a couple of times a week.
 You are probably swiping your debit card, receiving funds, sending out automated bills, and withdrawing cash from ATMs in a typical week, so keeping tabs on how much money is in your account is a smart move.
 You can see if your balance is getting low, if there are any transactions that aren’t going through as anticipated, and also scan for signs of unauthorized activity.

-Regularly reviewing your checking account can help you keep track of your finances and spot any fraudulent activity.
-The frequency with which someone checks their account is personal.
-At a minimum, it is recommended that individuals check their account monthly, but once a week may be preferable.
+The frequency with which you check your account is personal; there’s no right or wrong number.
+However, at a minimum, it is recommended that individuals check their account monthly, but every few days may be preferable.

-How Often Should You Monitor Your Checking Account?
+How Often Should You Check Your Checking Account?

-In reality, there’s no harm in monitoring a checking account every day or even more frequently if it means that the account holder is taking charge of their finances.
+In reality, there’s no harm in monitoring a checking account every day or even more frequently if it helps you take control of your finances.

 Should You Check Your Bank Account Every Day?